mparsley1/eo-docs/README.md

 or if it is called remotely,
 via webhooks (see [Calling the EO Service using webhooks](#calling-the-eo-service-using-webhooks))).

-The command line  or webhook call back arguments specifiy the name of the instrument, the Area Of Interest (AOI),
+The command line or webhook call back arguments specify the name of the instrument, processing module, the Area Of Interest (AOI) and other parameters.

 This Python package is used to access satellite data from the data store, process the data store it.